2024 Solar Incentives Guide for Clearfield, UT - Tax Credits & Rebates

 Can I claim incentives both towards the up-front cost of solar panels, and later as reimbursement?

-Yes, you can receive both tax credits and rebates towards the cost of your solar panels.
-Depending on precisely which incentives you are receiving, they may apply in a different order.
-Be sure to speak with your solar installer or a local tax professional to ensure that you are claiming incentives correctly and getting the most money you can.
+Yes, you can claim both tax credits and rebates towards the cost of your solar panels.
+Depending on which incentives you are eligible for, they may apply in a different order.
+Be sure to speak with your solar installer or a local tax professional to ensure that you are claiming incentives correctly and that you're getting the most money you can.

 Can I use a combination of solar and another type of renewable energy to power my home?